 - A twinkling eye can mean many things.
 Write a poem about a twinkle in someone’s eye.

-- Have you ever been just about to drift off to sleep only to be roused by a spontaneous memory of an embarrassing moment from your past?
+- The protagonist is about to drift off to sleep only to be roused by the spontaneous memory of an embarrassing moment from his or her past.

-- Use all of the following words in a piece of writing: feast, fire, modify, squash, robbed, forgotten, under-stated.
+- Use all of the following words in a poem: feast, fire, modify, squash, robbed, forgotten, understated.